 However, Bono continues, A number of years ago, I met a wise man who changed my life.
 This wise man asked me to stop.
 He said, “Stop asking God to bless what you’re doing.
 Get involved in what God is doing — because it’s already blessed.

 Bono decided to get involved with the poor, because, as he says, “God is always with the poor.”

 I believe all Christians are called to be a blessing to the poor–though some of us (I, for instance) may have other primary vocations and callings, and we may be called to bless the poor with our money, rather than with our sweat.

 * * *

 Like Bono, when casting about for what to throw my energy into, I try to see which area of my life God is already blessing.
 Where is his activity most evident?
-In my case, in my growing blog, in my presence on Twitter and other social media, and in our family business.
+In my case, in my growing blog, my activity on social media, and in our family business.

 When we are aligned with Jesus, multiplication becomes the norm, just as Jesus fed five thousand with five loaves, and spiritually feeds millions with his broken body.

 A supernatural increase which we couldn’t possibly have brought about through our own efforts: I see that as a hallmark of God’s blessing.